 She works alongside visual artists and composers, theatre practitioners and musicians.
 Most recently she created a libretto for an Oratorio with composer Thomas Johnson, The Street of Bugles which was performed at the 3 Choirs Festival and a cycle of poetry to accompany an arts installation A Cargo of Curiosities with fellow writer and film-maker Chris salt.

 She was Charles Causley poet-in-residence at Cypress Well in 2016.
 In 2017, her poem The Belgians won the Foreign Voices competition.
-This poem is included The Houses Along the Wall – A Pembrokeshire Poetry Cycle which will be published in September 2018.
+This poem is included The Houses Along the Wall – A Pembrokeshire Poetry Cycle which was published by Holland Park Press in September 2018.